 YOU MAY CHOOSE TO PARTICIPATE IN ONE, SEVERAL OR ALL OF THE FOLLOWING WORKSHOPS, IN ANY ORDER.
 THE PROGRAM IS APPROPRIATE FOR INTERMEDIATE TO ADVANCED ESOL STUDENTS.
 SHARED JOURNEYS IS A FREE PROGRAM.

-Visit the 1935 apartment of Rosaria and Adolpho Baldizzi, Italian Catholic immigrants who came to the United States during the height of the first immigration restrictions.
-Participants will compare their own immigration experience with that of the Baldizzis, and discuss "Who should be able to immigrate to the United States?" and "What does it mean to be 'American'?"
+Visit the 1935 apartment of Rosaria and Adolpho Baldizzi, who came to the United States during the height of the first immigration restrictions.
+Participants compare their own immigration experience with that of the Baldizzis, and discuss what it means to be “American.”
+Can be adapted for Beginner Level ESL studentsPre-Visit Materials

 The Lower East Side Tenement Museum is pleased to present High School Shared Journeys, a workshop series specially designed for transitional bilingual education, dual language, and ELL classes.
 In each of the workshops, students tour the museum's historic tenement building, learn new English vocabulary words, and participate in discussion activities about how their own immigrant experiences compare to those of immigrants past.

-Students take on then role of a newly arrived immigrant family in the year 1916 and interact with a costumed interpreter playing the role of fourteen year old Victoria Confino, former resident of 97 Orchard Street.
-They discuss issues such as the challenges of adjusting to a new culture, retaining one's cultural heritage, and making a home in a new country.
+Students take on the role of a newly arrived immigrant family in the year 1916 and interact with a costumed interpreter playing the role of 14-year-old Victoria Confino, former resident of 97 Orchard Street.
+They discuss issues such as the challenges of adjusting to a new culture, retaining one’s cultural heritage, and making a home in a new country.
 After meeting Victoria, students break into small groups to discuss the connections they see between immigrant experiences in 1916 and their own experiences immigrating to the United States.

 Monday- Friday, 9-11 am and 6-8 pm.